German shepherds are America’s one of the most popular dog breeds, and for good reasons.

 They are known to be the best breed for versatility.
 As already mentioned, they are very intelligent and easily pick up any training with the right trainer.

 German shepherds can take up many working roles like leading, herding, leading the lines, military tasks, police, and security works as well as drug-sniffing.

 Moreover, they can also be considered safe as show dogs, just with the proper grooming, in various segments like appearance, temperament, and health.

 They can be made to learn tricks and perform in front of crowds without having them distracted, and the list goes on.

 Another big factor to consider while choosing a family pet is how easy would it be to manage them.

-As a new pet owner, nobody has all the information they need to pet their dogs, and they always have to look up the help whenever they face a situation.
+As new pet owners, nobody has all the information they need to pet their dogs, and they always have to look for help whenever they face a situation.

 Here is when the German shepherds stand out, there are tons of endless resources out there for all the information you’ll need while interacting with them.

 Due to their extreme popularity, there is practically no problem that you would face and not have the solution to.